celestiaorg/docs/docs/developers/cosmwasm-contract-deployment.md

 Because we are deploying the compiled smart contract to `wasmd`, we want it to be as small as possible.

-Cosmwasm team provides a tool called `rust-optimizer` which we need Docker for in order to compile.
+CosmWasm team provides a tool called `rust-optimizer` which we need Docker for in order to compile.

 Run the following command: